microsoft/language-server-protocol/versions/protocol-1-x.md

 # VSCode Client / Server Language Protocol

-This document descibes the 1.x version of the client server protocol.
+This document describes the 1.x version of the client server protocol.
 It defines the client server protocol used by VSCode to talk to process language servers.
 The repository contains a VSCode protocol definition so that others can implement the protocol in languages like C#, C++, Java, Python or Elixir.

 ## Base Protocol